coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Email Verification Required :
+##### Email Verification Required

-In-case of the user email address has not been verified.
+In case of the user's email address has not been verified.

 ```json
 {